 Based on the information gathered during the preparation of the Environmental Assessment, and the application of appropriate measures to minimize project impacts, it was determined in accordance with Section 307(C) of the Coastal Zone Management Act of 1972 that the plan complies with and can be conducted in a manner that is consistent with the approved Coastal Zone Management Programs of Delaware and Maryland.
-A consistency determination from DNREC, Coastal Management Program and MD DNR, Coastal Zone Management Program will be received prior to project construction.
+A consistency determination from DNREC, Coastal Management Program has been received for this project.
+A consistency determination from MD DNR, Coastal Zone Management Program will be obtained prior to project construction.